 There are ways to avoid probate, but merely having a will is not one of them.

 Many states offer exceptions for “small estates,” determined by the amount of the probate estate.
 In Arizona, this amount is $75,000 for personal property, and real property with less than $100,000 in equity.
-However, the complicated guidelines around the real property affidavit often make probate the better option.
+However, the complicated timelines around the real property affidavit often make probate the better option.

 The probate process in Arizona typically takes anywhere from 9 months to 2 years, and requires filing legal documents in court, and may require appearances in court.
 Payment of court and attorneys’ fees comes from your probate estate, before paying any debts or taxes, and before distributing any assets to your heirs.